qd29/SCIP/README.md

 4. Download the SCIP backend scripts from GitHub, place them at `./`.
 For each genome build, there are 13 scripts: 4 for the filtration module and 9 for the prioritization module.
 5. For each sample, prepare a tab-delimited file named `[name].unfiltered_CNV.txt` that stores all CNVs.
 Place the file in `./user_data`.
     - a.
 This file contains seven columns.
 The first four columns are chromosome, start position, end position, and type (DEL/DUP), respectively.
 The fifth and sixth columns are not used by SCIP and may contain free text.
 The last column is sample ID.
     - b.
-To allow SCIP recognize members of the same family, we recommend naming samples using the following format: `ABC-123-001`. `ABC-123` is the family ID that is identical for all family members.
-The last three digits denote family relationship, with 001, 002, 003, 004+ denotes proband, mother, father and additional family members, respectively.
+To allow SCIP to recognize members of the same family, we recommend naming samples using the following format: `ABC-123-001`. `ABC-123` is the family ID that is identical for all family members.
+The last three digits denote family relationship, with 001, 002, 003, 004+ denoting proband, mother, father and additional family members, respectively.
     - c.
 For example:
     > 1 620001 635000 DUP . .
 SAM-001-001